 How to label the physical form of the product?

-The physical form (liquid, solid etc.) should be indicated may be .
+The physical form (liquid, solid etc.) should be indicated.

 How to provide the relevant instructions related to the efficacy of the product, including soil management practices, chemical fertilisation, incompatibility with plant protection products, recommended spraying nozzles size, sprayer pressure and other anti-drift measures?